The CommandBox interactive shell already allows for a command to pipe data into another Command.

 Positional parameters omit the name=

 part and only use the value.
-They must be supplied in the order shown in the Command API docs or help command.
+They must be supplied in the order shown in the or help command.
 We try to place the most common parameters at the beginning so you can use named parameters easily.
 Here is the equivalent of the named command above:

 Of course, only the required parameters must be specified.
 I'm only including all of them here for the completeness of the example.